Frederick Stock

-Frederick Stock (born Friedrich August Stock; November 11, 1872 - October 20, 1942) was a German conductor and composer, most famous for his 37-year tenure as music director of the Chicago Symphony Orchestra.
+Frederick Stock (born Friedrich August Stock; November 11, 1872 - October 20, 1942) was a German and American conductor and composer, most famous for his 37-year tenure as music director of the Chicago Symphony Orchestra.

 Early life and education

 Born in Jülich, Rhine Province, Germany, Stock was given his early musical education by his army bandmaster father.
 At the age of 14, he was admitted to the Cologne Conservatory as a student of violin and composition, where he counted composer Engelbert Humperdinck as one of his teachers and conductor Willem Mengelberg among his classmates.
 After graduating from the conservatory in 1890, Stock joined the Municipal Orchestra of Cologne as a violinist.